georgezlei/aws-backend/README.md

 The project is configured to use Jest to run unit tests.
 Use command `npm run test` to run the unit tests.

 Dynalite is used to run a local DynamoDB instance for testing.

+## Integration Test

+The project is configured to use Jest to run integration tests.
+Use command `npm run test:integration` to run the integration tests.

+It will use the local AWS configuration in `~/.aws/config` and `~/.aws/credentials` to connect to the AWS services.